Time’s Up leader Tina Tchen resigns in fallout from Andrew Cuomo sexual harassment scandal

-Tchen also co-founded with Kaplan a private consulting company, H.A.B.I.T.
-Advisors, which focused on advising companies about how to handle sexual harassment.
+Tchen also co-founded with Kaplan a private consulting company, HABIT Advisors, which focused on advising companies about how to handle sexual harassment.
 The website for that firm was taken offline in recent weeks.

-Tchen has apologized profusely and repeatedly for the pain her actions have caused sexual abuse survivors for her role in the Cuomo administration’s efforts to deflect accusations of sexual harassment.
+Tchen has apologized profusely and repeatedly for the pain her actions have caused sexual abuse survivors because of her role in the Cuomo administration’s efforts to deflect accusations of sexual harassment.
 The attorney general reported this month that Kaplan had spoken with Cuomo’s top aide, Melissa DeRosa, about a letter intended to undermine Boylan.
 Kaplan, who resigned from the Time’s Up board weeks ago, had read the letter to Tchen at the time, investigators found.

-The Post reported Wednesday that Time’s Up’s contacts with DeRosa at the time were more extensive than the James report showed.
+The Washington Post reported Wednesday that Time’s Up’s contacts with DeRosa at the time were more extensive than the James report found.
 Kaplan spoke with DeRosa about Cuomo’s first response to Boylan’s allegations, and relayed those conversations to Tchen.
 Tchen also launched a separate effort at the time to get Cuomo to launch a review of his workplace culture.
-Tchen also decided against releasing a planned statement supporting Boylan after objections from the organization.
+She also decided against releasing a planned statement supporting Boylan after objections from the organization.

 “I deeply regret that survivors, who have already endured a great deal, feel let down and betrayed.
 That was not my intention,” Tchen said earlier Wednesday in a statement to The Post.